naz-mul/rm/README.md

    >f1_5432:/home/trainee1/testing/f1

 7. Test the file being deleted is not remove.
-If it is display an error message "Attempting to delete - operation aborted" and terminate teh script with an exit status.
+If it is display an error message "Attempting to delete - operation aborted" and terminate the script with an exit status.
    (Tip - copy remove before testing this works).